stevenbal/cmis-adapter/README.rst

     CMIS_ENABLED = True

     # Absolute path to the mapping of Documenten API attributes to (custom)
-    # properties in your DMS model.
+    # properties in your DMS content model.
     CMIS_MAPPER_FILE = /path/to/cmis_mapper.json

 5. Login to the Django admin as superuser and configure the CMIS backend.